sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 ways.
 I think the logic for referring to them as different types of sum of squares is that, when you look at the ANOVA tables that they produce, the key difference in the numbers is the SS values.
-The degrees of freedom don’t change, the MS values are still defined as SS divided by df, etc. However, what the terminology gets wrong is that it hides the reason *why* the SS values are different from one another.
+The degrees of freedom don’t change, the MS values are still defined as SS divided by *df*, etc. However, what the terminology gets wrong is that it hides the reason *why* the SS values are different from one another.
 To that end, it’s a lot more helpful to think of the three different kinds of ANOVA as three different *hypothesis testing